panalysis/Google2Pandas/README.md

 working with GA much at all these days I do not have the time to fully learn the many new features present in the new API.

-For now, what this means is that there is zero parsing of the queries provieded, it's down to the user to structure them correctly.
-As well, no guarantees are provieded as to the ability to of the `resp2frame` method to convert the JSON object from GA to a `pandas.DataFrame` object in a manner that is generically robust.
+For now, what this means is that there is zero parsing of the queries provided, it's down to the user to structure them correctly.
+As well, no guarantees are provided as to the ability to of the `resp2frame` method to convert the JSON object from GA to a `pandas.DataFrame` object in a manner that is generically robust.
 The `as_dict` keyword argument causes the restructuring step to be skipped; if you find room for improvements please do not hesitate to make a PR with your